data-catering/data-caterer-docs/docs/setup/validation/external-source-validation.md

 !!! example "Info"

     Retrieving data validations from an external source is a paid feature.
-Try the free trial [here](../../get-started/quick-start.md).

 ## Supported Sources